Balsamic Steak and Peach Salad is a fresh and filling entree salad that pairs the unforgettable combo of sizzling steak with juicy, fresh peaches.

-After eating at restaurants for six days straight, Ben and I are shoveling as much fruits and vegetables into our mouths including this fresh yet incredibly filling and satisfying Balsamic Steak and Peach Salad.
+After eating at restaurants for six days straight, we’re shoveling as many fruits and vegetables into our mouths as possible, including this fresh yet filling and satisfying Balsamic Steak and Peach Salad.

-I was actually tinkering around with the flavor combination in my head before we left, and the local Colorado peach stands dotting the winding Rocky Mountain roads cemented the idea that succulent marinated steak, tangy-sweet balsamic vinaigrette, and juicy summer peaches would be a very good thing!
+I was actually tinkering around with the flavor combination in my head before we left, and the local Colorado peach stands dotting the winding Rocky Mountain roads cemented the idea that sizzling marinated steak plus juicy summer peaches would be a very good thing!

 Add balsamic caramelized onions, crumbled gorgonzola cheese, and drizzle the whole thing with Honey-Balsamic Vinaigrette (SWOON!) and I am sold.